The Big Bang

-Each kindergarten teacher will complete a 103 question survey on each of their students against the following domains:
+Each kindergarten teacher has completed a 103 question survey on each of their students against the following domains:

 Measures motor development, energy levels, preparedness for the school day and restroom independence.
 E.g., Can the child hold a pencil?
 Is the Child able to manipulate objects?
 Is the child on time for school?

 Measures behavior in structured environments including cooperation, respect for others and socially responsible behavior.
 E.g., Is the child eager to read a new book?

 Measures behaviors in less formal environments focusing on helping others, and demonstrating empathy.
 E.g., Does the child comfort a child who is crying and upset?
 Does the child help clean up a mess?

 Measures an interest in books, reading, language skills, literacy and math-related activities.
 E.g. Is the child interested in reading and writing?
 Can the child count and recognize numbers?
 Is the child able to read simple sentences?

 Number of items in questionnaire: 26

 Measures the ability to clearly communicate one’s own needs, participate in storytelling, and general interest in the world.
 E.g., Can the child tell a story?
 Can the child communicate with adults and children?
 Can the child take part in imaginative play?

 Once the surveys are collected, the data is interpreted onto area maps, which will show where children have strengths and opportunities for growth across a geographic area.
 This population approach provides a community-level understanding in child development that local municipalities, schools, service providers and other stakeholders can use to inform where efforts and resources should be focused.
 Below are some examples of the maps from other Erikson communities.